 Web address: www.newpaltz.edu/foreign_lang

 The Department of Languages, Literatures & Cultures offers undergraduate and graduate instruction.
-Undergraduate liberal arts majors are available in French and Spanish; concentrations in French and Spanish are also available for teacher-education students (students in Early Childhood & Childhood Education and Adolescence Education programs).
-Undergraduate majors in liberal arts and adolescence (secondary) education require at least 33 credits above the intermediate level.
+Undergraduate liberal arts majors are available in French and Spanish; concentrations in French and Spanish are also available for Early Childhood & Childhood Education (B-6) students.
+The undergraduate majors in French and Spanish require at least 33 credits in the major language above the intermediate level.